 “But I want to be just as free as the others!”
 Lidia demanded.

-“There lies the cruel reality, Lidia!”
+“There lies the cruel reality, Lidia.”
 Keraunos could not restrain another painful laugh.
-“No one is born free.
-Our mothers risk their very lives bringing us into this world, our parents work to keep us fed, clothed, safe.
-They and the state invest in our education.
-We truly become men and women when we realize how much we are each other master.
+“No one is born free - slave or not.
+Our mothers risk their very lives bringing us into this world, both of our parents work to keep us fed, clothed, safe.
+Both them and the State invest in our education.
+Friends and enemies help us become ourselves.
+We truly become worthy of calling ourselves men and women when we realize how much we are each others masters.”

 Lidia blinked, did not getting even half of it.